GeveoAu/blog/_posts/2024-02-16-Uncovering HashiCorp Vault Secrets.md

 <img src="/img/hn_3_2024_02_16.jpg" height="342 px" width="596 px"  />

-1. Vault's core engine contains storage, which acts as a vital layer for keeping sensitive data like passwords.
+1. <p align="justify">Vault's core engine contains storage, which acts as a vital layer for keeping sensitive data like passwords.
 The storage is loosely coupled, which allows for flexibility in implementation.
-However, the issue arises: where does this storage exist within Vault?
+However, the issue arises: where does this storage exist within Vault?</p>

-2. Raft storage is one option for storage within Vault; it is an in-built storage solution given by Vault.
+2. <p align="justify">Raft storage is one option for storage within Vault; it is an in-built storage solution given by Vault.
 Raft storage is included by default with any Vault installation.
 Consul, another product from HashiCorp, can also be used to manage data storage.
 These two choices are known as HashiCorp-supported internal storage solutions.
 Vault also supports integration with other databases such as Oracle and MySQL, as well as cloud databases such as DynamoDB, Aurora, and Google Spanner, a multi-regional database.
-These external databases provide Vault with greater flexibility and scalability when it comes to storage management.
+These external databases provide Vault with greater flexibility and scalability when it comes to storage management.</p>

-3. Auth is the entryway or entrance to Vault, and it determines how people connect to it.
-Users can login to Vault via a variety of identity providers, including Azure, GCP, AWS, Alibaba Cloud, and GitHub Authentication etc. By establishing trust, these identity providers make Vault secure.
+3. <p align="justify">Auth is the entryway or entrance to Vault, and it determines how people connect to it.
+Users can login to Vault via a variety of identity providers, including Azure, GCP, AWS, Alibaba Cloud, and GitHub Authentication etc. By establishing trust, these identity providers make Vault secure.</p>

-4. The main function of Vault is to manage secrets, which it does by using a secret engine.
-The secret engine is loosely coupled, allowing you to manage a variety of secrets such as key-value pairs, database passwords, encryption keys for transit data, SSH keys, and more.
+4. <p align="justify">The main function of Vault is to manage secrets, which it does by using a secret engine.
+The secret engine is loosely coupled, allowing you to manage a variety of secrets such as key-value pairs, database passwords, encryption keys for transit data, SSH keys, and more.</p>

-5. Vault's System Backend is responsible for keeping internal policies.
-These policies describe Vault's access control and authorization rules, determining which individuals or entities have permission to access certain secrets or execute specific operations.
+5. <p align="justify">Vault's System Backend is responsible for keeping internal policies.
+These policies describe Vault's access control and authorization rules, determining which individuals or entities have permission to access certain secrets or execute specific operations.</p>

-6. Vault also includes auditing tools, which allow users to trace and monitor access to secrets.
+6. <p align="justify">Vault also includes auditing tools, which allow users to trace and monitor access to secrets.
 This audit functionality is useful for both compliance and security purposes.
 For example, if you want to know who accessed your AWS credentials three months ago, Vault can give detailed audit logs of access occurrences.
-These audit logs can be exported to multiple platforms, including Splunk, Syslog, Elasticsearch, and other audit plugins, for additional analysis and compliance reporting.
+These audit logs can be exported to multiple platforms, including Splunk, Syslog, Elasticsearch, and other audit plugins, for additional analysis and compliance reporting.</p>

-7. The HTTPS REST API can be used to securely access the vault.
-This provides a straightforward way to connect with Vault's functions programmatically, allowing users to automate operations and link Vault with other systems and tools in their network.
+7. <p align="justify">The HTTPS REST API can be used to securely access the vault.
+This provides a straightforward way to connect with Vault's functions programmatically, allowing users to automate operations and link Vault with other systems and tools in their network.</p>

 **Other Integrations**
 <p align="justify">